SnHr1707/Hand-Cricket-AI/README.md

-Hand Cricket game made using AI(Only works for right hand for now)
+Hand Cricket game made using AI(Only works for right hand palm facing forward)

 # Run these commands to install the libraries and set up environment
 1. python -m venv venv